 Best First Pedal Bike on a Budget: Schwinn Koen

-If you want to stick to big name bikes without exorbitant price tags, the Schwinn Koen is a great choice.
-The Koen features Schwinn's SmartStart technology, which means the bike is designed for kid-sized proportions—with the pedals closer together for an easy ride, a lengthened wheel base (so kids' knees don't hit the handlebars) and a reduced overall weight.
-It also features both a rear coaster break and a front hand break as well as a full coverage chain guard to protect little hands feet and clothing.
-Includes training wheels, a saddle handle for towing and storage, a number plate, and a limited lifetime warranty for as long as you own the bike.
+If you want to stick to big-name bikes without exorbitant price tags, the Schwinn Koen is a great choice.
+The Koen features Schwinn's SmartStart technology, which means the bike is designed for kid-sized proportions—with the pedals closer together for an easy ride, a lengthened wheelbase (so kids' knees don't hit the handlebars) and reduced overall weight.
+It also features both a rear coaster brake and a front hand brake as well as a full-coverage chain guard to protect little hands feet and clothing.
+Includes training wheels, a saddle handle for towing and storage, a number plate and a limited lifetime warranty for as long as you own the bike.

 Best for Safety: Guardian Bikes

-The bike has a lightweight aluminum frame, is available in its original version and an Ethos model which is about $100 cheaper and comes in 16, 20, and 24-inch rides (the 20-inch rides come in single speed or geared options).
-For added safety, a certified mechanic back in Irvine, CA sets up the bike, going through a 34-step safety check.
+The bike has a lightweight aluminum frame, is available in its original version and an Ethos model which is about $100 cheaper and comes in 16-, 20- and 24-inch rides (the 20-inch rides come in single-speed or geared options).
+For added safety, a certified mechanic in Irvine, CA sets up the bike, including a 34-step safety check.
 All that’s left to do is install handlebars and pedals and get riding.